 The subcommittee works to improve consumer protections within Medicare, including improving the enrollment process, monitoring access to health services, addressing issues faced by low-income beneficiaries in the Medicare Savings Programs, and examining health and safety conditions of participation for providers that serve patients.

 In addition, the subcommittee handles legislation and oversight of the Affordable Care Act, in particular the tax credits that help consumers afford coverage as well as the associated provisions of health tax laws.

-WASHINGTON, DC – Today, Ways & Means Ranking Member Richard Neal (D-MA), Energy and Commerce Ranking Member Frank Pallone, Jr. (D-NJ), and Judiciary Ranking Member Jerrold Nadler (D-NY) issued the following statement in support of H.R.
-6, the bipartisan opioid legislation released last night:
+WASHINGTON, DC – Today, Ways & Means Ranking Member Richard Neal (D-MA), Energy and Commerce Ranking Member Frank Pallone, Jr. (D-NJ), and Education and the Workforce Committee Ranking Member Bobby Scott (D-VA) released the following statement after the U.S.

 SPRINGFIELD, MA – Today, Ways & Means Committee Ranking Member Richard Neal (D-MA) issued the following statement after President Donald Trump announced he would solicit comments on ideas that the administration might consider relating to prescription drug pricing: